 Testimonials are frequently used to sing the praises of a product with the objective of increasing sales.
 The testimonials recorded here have a somewhat different purpose.
 Their primary purpose is to help us all to understand what to expect from the Anti-Aging Vitamins.
 The objective is to learn how to make best use of the vitamins to improve our own health and to increase our own longevity.
-In this place, the observations of early users of Dr. Aardsma’s Vitamin MePA Dietary Supplement are being shared in hopes that they may be of help to others.
+Some observations of those supplementing the Anti-Aging Vitamins (MePA and MePiA) are below.

-Another use of these testimonials is to help show that vitamin MePA is what it claims to be.
+Another use of these testimonials is to help show that the anti-aging vitamins are what they claim to be.

-Vitamin MePA claims to be the cure for human aging.
+The anti-aging vitamins (MePA and MePiA) claim to be the cure for human aging.
 Unfortunately, scientifically demonstrating that a purported cure for human aging is what it claims to be is an intrinsically lengthy process.
-The scientific demonstration that MePA is the cure for human aging requires that a group of people treated with vitamin MePA live significantly longer than another group of people not treated with the vitamin.
+The scientific demonstration that MePA and MePiA are the cure for human aging requires that a group of people treated with these vitamins live significantly longer than another group of people not treated with the vitamins.
 This experiment is inadvertently currently underway.
-Individuals who have begun to take the vitamin are the informal test group.
-They are expected to live significantly longer than other individuals who through choice or lack of knowledge have not begun to take the vitamin.
-Unfortunately, it will take years or even decades for significant results from this informal experiment to be obtained.
+Individuals who have begun to take the vitamins are the informal test group.
+They are expected to live significantly longer than other individuals who through choice or lack of knowledge have not begun to take the vitamins.
+Unfortunately, it will take years or even decades for results from this informal experiment to be obtained.

 To get a feel for this, consider that the current longevity record for modern times is 122 years.
-Dr. Aardsma is in his early sixties.
-He is taking Dr. Aardsma’s Vitamin MePA Dietary Supplement.
+Dr. Aardsma is in his mid sixties.
+He is taking Dr. Aardsma’s Anti-Aging Vitamins Dietary Supplement.
 He is looking forward to breaking that 122 year longevity record.
 When should you look for a testimonial from him reporting that he has successfully done so?
-You should look for it six decades from now!
+You should look for it about six decades from now!

 - aging-related diseases, and